Undergraduate Minors

 Knowledge about aging, older adults, and our rapidly aging society is relevant to almost every major area of study.
 The interdisciplinary minor in Aging Studies at Ithaca College is for students considering careers in the field of aging, those whose future careers may include some contact with older adults, and for students who simply have an interest in learning more about the fastest growing segment of our population.
 This flexible minor offers opportunities to select courses of interest and complete fieldwork with the aging population.
 Open to all majors.

-Survey a broad set of health issues impacting individual and population health in the health minor.
-Following a required 3-credit theoretical framework course, students can take advantage of the flexibility of this minor to study health issues of interest, be it health care systems, health promotion and disease prevention, or an array of health content areas.
+Explore a diverse range of health issues within our flexible 18-credit health minor.
+Start with a conceptual framework that serves as a foundation for your studies.
+Then take advantage of the minor's flexibility to study topics of personal interest, whether it's focusing on health promotion and disease prevention, examining health care systems, or exploring various health content areas such as nutrition, stress management, or human sexuality.
 Open to all majors in all disciplines except public and community health.

 Questions?